We’re all about simple food that’s both nutritious and delicious.

 For topping (optional):

-- a few tablespoons of single soya / oat cream
+- a few tablespoons of vegan single cream (we use soya or oat cream)

 - handful of salted peanuts